1) What kind of weather can I expect in Venice in August?

 5) Is this sojourn appropriate for children?

 This sojourn is not appropriate for children.
-Young adults, however, will find the program quite enjoyable, and they may find it gets them extra credit in their history class.
+Young adults, however, will find the program quite enjoyable.

-The air package includes round-trip, trans-Atlantic flight, airport transfers in the destination, and 100% travel assurance.
-This travel package can be booked once you have registered for this sojourn and paid the deposit of $500 per traveler.
+The air package includes round-trip, trans-Atlantic flight, airport transfers at the destination, and 100% travel assurance.
+The air package can be booked once you have registered for this sojourn and paid the deposit of $500.
 Scholarly Sojourns can also help arrange your travel from any US gateway.